prithviie/automation-using-hand-gestures/README.md

 # Automation using Hand Gestures

 This project involves recognizing real time gestures and automating simple real life tasks such as turning on/off appliances, interacting with a television and other electronic items.
 This project implements **Home Automation using a Convolution Neural Network** based gesture classifier.
 These gestures are used as an actuation mechanism for actuating various household items.
-The input image is fed into the network after thresholding and **background elimination**, background elimination is done using the concept of running average.
-The CNN model is **7** hidden layer architecture and it is trained on a custom dataset consisting of 12 gestures with a total of 1000 images for each gesture.
-The automation is **simulated using a GUI**.
-Some parts (lights in the house) of the actuation are also demonstrated using an **Arduino** (Hardware actuation).
-The recognized gesture is transmitted to another device and the corresponding actuation occurs on the receiver's side.
-The gesture classification is transmitted across devices via the internet using the [Pubnub](https://www.pubnub.com/) API.
-Refer [this](https://www.pubnub.com/blog/socket-programming-in-python-client-server-p2p/) article to get started with using the Pubnub API.
+CLick [here](#output) to see the output.<br>

 ## About the Project

 - The project involves recognizing real time gestures and automating simple real life tasks.
 There are **12** gestures that are recognized.
 - The different gestures include - _Direction_left_, _Direction_right_, _Fist_, _Five-palm_, _OK_, _Stop_, _Thumbs_up_, _Thumbs_down_, _One_, _Two_ _Three_, _Four_ and _Five_, see [Dataset](Dataset).
 - The dataset used is a custom dataset.
-This dataset consists of 12,000 images for 12 of the gestures mentioned above.
+It consists of 12,000 images for 12 of the gestures mentioned above.
 Each gesture has 1000 images corresponding to the right hand.
 Each image is resized to a dimension of 89x100.

 ## Requirements